thestudentroom/react-data-browser/README.md

 > `function()` | defaults to internal implementation

-will accept sortField and sortDirection
+will accept sortField and dir

 ### onStateChange